A prevention system: Even more than the sum of its parts

 How is the project addressing the issue?

-This project aims to support the achievement of the Prevention Centre’s vision for effective, efficient and equitable systems for chronic disease prevention in Australia.
+This project aimed to support the achievement of the Prevention Centre’s vision for effective, efficient and equitable systems for chronic disease prevention in Australia.

 Through a comprehensive literature review, we reported on current thinking regarding key attributes of effective systems for chronic disease prevention.
 Based on these findings, we drafted a framework to describe and assess systems.